Best MFT Programs in California

 Concentration: Marriage and Family Therapy - Campus Based - Website

-- California MFT License Preparation
+- Meets California MFT license requirements.

 - Master's - Master of Arts in Counseling